9 Best Places to Donate Clothes for the Homeless

 When donating clothes to the homeless, the best places to start are local homeless charities.

 Don’t get me wrong.
 There’s nothing wrong with national charities like Goodwill and Salvation Army.
-But these places operate by selling donated goods and using the proceeds for their various programs.
-So your donations are more likely to end up in a thrift shop than in a homeless person’s wardrobe.
+However, these places sell donated goods and use the proceeds for their programs.
+So, your donations are more likely to end up in a thrift shop than in a homeless person’s wardrobe.

 With that, here are some of the best places to donate clothes for the homeless: